 to remove a fraction of the colour domain (before being interpolated; see

 The following palettes are available.
-The maximum number of supported colors is in brackets, this value is only relevant for the qualitative color schemes (divergent and sequential schemes are linearly interpolated).
+The maximum number of supported colours is in brackets, this value is only relevant for the qualitative colour schemes (divergent and sequential schemes are linearly interpolated).

 According to Paul Tol's technical note, the

-light color scheme is reasonably distinct for both normal or
+light colour scheme is reasonably distinct for both normal or

 dark schemes are not very distinct in either normal or